The holiday shopping season has begun, and you might be planning on doing more shopping on Cyber Monday, but what about Small Business Saturday?

 Small Business Saturday has a community twist, though the sales are still the primary reason many people head out on the weekend.
 Since it is a localized holiday, sales vary by area, but the deals can be big.

 For example, Boulder, Colorado has hosted Winter Sidewalk Sale events in its downtown.
-Many retailers in the area are planning to offer in-store discounts as well, like 10% to 15% off all furniture at Clutter and 25% off select jewelry at Earthwood Gallery.
+Many retailers in the area are planning to offer in-store discounts as well.

 What About Local Artisans?

 The shopping spree isn't limited to retailers with physical stores.
-Last year, for example, Etsy partnered with the Shop Small movement to help local Etsy sellers take part in the day.
+In 2014, for example, Etsy partnered with the Shop Small movement to help local Etsy sellers take part in the day.

 Etsy sellers who wanted to participate could have trunk shows hosted by local retailers.
 We've checked out the trunk shows in the past and have been impressed by the size of the collections offered, the discounts, and the chance to meet our favorite Etsy mavens in person.